harlock974/time-signal/README.md

 * txtempus works on Raspberry Pi 3 and Zero W and Jetson Nano ; time-signal works on Raspberry Pi 3, 4 and Zero W.
 * txtempus is written in C++ while time-signal is written in C and doesn't need CMake to be built.
-* time-signal relies on [Wiring Pi](http://wiringpi.com/) library to generate the carrier wave, while txtempus doesn't need any library.
-So time-signal's code is simpler but dependent on the portability of Wiring Pi.
 * time-signal doesn't use an attenuation pin, so the required hardware is simpler.

 Some useful references :